mzattera/b2fJ/docs/index.md

 ## JDK

-In order to compile and run your Java programs, you need first of all to have a [Java Development Kit](https://www.google.ch/search?q=JDK+1.7+download) installed.
-I am using version 1.7.0 but any version from 1.5 up should work.
+In order to compile and run your Java programs, you need first of all to have a [Java Development Kit 1.8](https://www.google.ch/search?q=JDK+1.8+download) installed.

 Make sure that the JDK folder is in your path or that you have set [JAVA_HOME](https://www.google.ch/search?q=set+JAVA_HOME+Windows) properly.